Over six years ago, my wife and I were looking to downsize from our Boston Victorian and relocate to Savannah, Georgia. Our principal reasons:

 Among its many gyms, we belong to both Planet Fitness and Plymouth Fitness with its indoor saltwater pool.

 6. Supplementing its many ocean beaches, Plymouth has 365 lakes and ponds to explore, swim, kayak and fish.
-A big part of Beth and my downsizing was not only selling our Boston home but our outrageous turn-of-the-century lakefront lodge in Maine (which attracted friends, family and freeloaders).
-The urge to hold onto this property was strong.
+A big part of Beth and my downsizing was not only selling our Boston home but also our gorgeous turn-of-the-century lakefront lodge in Maine (which attracted friends, family and freeloaders).
+The urge to hold onto this special property was strong.
 Yet the Maine lodge had a short season.
 Plymouth is open year round.
 And now we have the best of both worlds – ocean and lakes.

 9. Easy access: Plymouth is large in land size, with diverse neighborhoods, many along the ocean.
 Yet, it’s easy to get around, traveling Route 3.
 The highway is dotted with exits to convenient shopping plazas and the waterfront downtown.

 10. Plymouth’s proximity to Boston: From Plymouth, it’s an easy drive up Rte.
 3 in non-rush hours.
-Beth and I thought if we drove to Boston for dinner with friends or the theater, we would stay overnight at a nice AirBnb or friends in town, returning the next morning.
+Beth and I thought if we drove to Boston for dinner with friends or the theater, we would stay overnight at a nice AirBnb or with in-city friends, returning the next morning.
 However, we found that the drive to Plymouth, late at night, has been easy; we have opted to drive back the same night, sleep in our own bed to wake looking at the Atlantic.
 (Staying overnight in Boston is still a good option when we want to explore the city the next day.)

 Plymouth has everything the Cape has and more, and you don’t have to drive over congested Cape bridges to get here.
-Plymouth folks have a tighter Boston connection than Cape residents.

 Admittedly, driving to Boston during rush hour can be a nightmare.
 Many working Plymouth residents, seeking cheaper housing, commute to Boston, taking the car, bus or commuter rail.